pcmathias/ASCP-Introduction-to-R/README.md

 -   Sign up for an OpenAI account at https://chatgpt.com/ if you do not already have an account.
 Click the **Sign up for free** button on the top right and use any of the options to set up an account.

 -   We will use Posit (a.k.a.
 RStudio) Cloud as our training environment.
 Please sign up for a free account at https://Posit.cloud/.
 Navigate to the **Sign Up** button on the top right and click **Learn More** under the Cloud Free version.
 Then click the **Sign Up** button to create an account.
-Feel free to use an existing Google acount if you already have one.
+Feel free to use an existing Google account if you already have one.

 -   Please complete the [pre-course survey](https://forms.gle/8Hs5mtjrf33ZCQS8A).